jumbosushi/js_practice/Week 1/ch4_notes.md

     1. "Step Into" execute the next line of code.
 If the next line is a function, it stops at the first line
     2. "Step OVer" execute the next line of code.
 If the line is a function it executes *the entire function* and stops at the first line after the function
     3. "Step Out" returns to the calling function when you'Re inside a called function.
 It resumes the execution of code till it finishes.

+###Firefox Firebug
+First of all, its pretty awesome.

+Break points tab shows all the present breakpoints Watches tracks the current state of all variables that you specified